Optimal Causal Annotations: An Application to Casenotes in Social Services: Proofs

-Finding the optimal $\pi$ can be separated into sub-problems for each treatment $z \in \{0,1 \}$, since the objective and dual variables are separable across $z$.
+\proof{Proof of \Cref{thm-z-budget-solution}.} Finding the optimal $\pi$ can be separated into sub-problems for each treatment $z \in \{0,1 \}$, since the objective and dual variables are separable across $z$.
 We first look at a solution for $\pi(z,X)$ for a given $z$:

 We define the Lagrangian of the optimization problem and introduce dual variables $\lambda$ for the budget constraint and $\eta$ and $\nu$ for the the constraint that $0 < \pi(z,X) \leq 1$:

 Define the conditional outcome variance $\sigma^2(X) = \Eb{(Y -\mu(z,1,X))^2|X}$.
 Note that by iterated expectations,